Tree-Guided Diffusion Planner: Method

 \begin{itemize}[left=4pt] \item Enhance \textbf{dynamic feasibility} of parent trajectories: Diverse parent trajectories benefit exploration, but perturbing the \emph{control} states may lead to dynamically infeasible plans.
 During sub-tree expansion, perturbed \emph{control} states are refined by a pretrained diffusion denoising process. \item Efficient \textbf{Local search}: Sub-Tree expansion refines \emph{observation} states of parent trajectories with gradient guidance signal.
 Parent trajectories serve as initial points to guide child trajectories.
 Since parent trajectories are intended to cover a broad region of search space, local search conditioned on the parent trajectories is an efficient way to find better local optima. \end{itemize}

-\paragraph{Why is bi-level sampling necessary?} We investigate the role of our bi-level sampling framework in handling multi-reward structures, as illustrated in \cref{overview}.
-We characterize problems containing both local and global optima, demonstrating how bi-level trajectory generation avoids local optima.
+\paragraph{Why is bi-level sampling necessary?} We investigate the role of our bi-level sampling framework in handling multi-reward structures, as illustrated in Fig.~\ref{overview}.
+We characterize problems with both local and global optima and demonstrate that bi-level trajectory generation avoids local optima.
 Consider trajectory data in a learned subspace, where the pretrained diffusion planner maps Gaussian noise back to data space via the reverse denoising process.
 Given a test-time guide function defined as the sum of Gaussian components (as defined in Proposition~\ref{propose_1}), the following statements hold:

 \begin{proposition} \textbf{\textit{Initialization problem in gradient guidance with diffusion planner.}} Assume that the trajectory data $X\in \mathbb{R}^{H\times D}$ follows the Assumption 1 in~\cite{guo2024gradientguidancediffusionmodels}, and given guide $\mathcal{J}(X) = \mathcal{J}_1(X) + \mathcal{J}_2(X)$ where $\mathcal{J}_1(X)=\exp\left(-\frac{1}{2\sigma_1^2} \|X - A v_1\|^2\right)$, $\mathcal{J}_2(X)=\exp\left(-\frac{1}{2\sigma_2^2} \|X - w_\perp\|^2\right)$, $w_{\perp}\perp span(A)$, $v_1$ is the first eigenvector of $A^\top A$, $\sigma_1 < \sigma_2$, and $\mathbb{E}_{n\sim\mathcal{N}(0,I)}[\mathcal{J}_1(n)] \ll \mathbb{E}_{n\sim\mathcal{N}(0,I)}[\mathcal{J}_2(n)]$. \begin{enumerate}[left=4pt, label=\textbf{\upshape\alph*.}] \item If $X_0 \sim \mathcal{N}(0, I)$, then the guided sample $X_T$ converges to a local optimal solution. \item If $X_0 \sim q_{N_f}(\hat{X}^T, \Sigma^T)$ where $\hat{X}^T$ is an unconditional sample with small perturbation, then the guided sample $X_T$ converges to a global optimal solution. \end{enumerate} \end{proposition}